larryturner/diamondback/readme.rst

 A jupyter notebook may be run on a remote server without installation with Binder, which dynamically builds and deploys a docker container from a GitHub repository, or installed from GitHub and run on a local system.
+Binder may not be operational, as package dependencies on that service are very old and may no longer be maintained.

 **Remote**